10 reasons to measure permanently

 A permanent measurement in your installation?

-Then choose an analyzer from Janitza with memory and built-in web-based visualization.
-This is suitable for any common web browser for PCs and mobile devices.
+Then choose an analyser from Janitza with memory and built-in web-based visualisation.
+This is suitable for any common web browser for PC's and mobile devices.
 Software is therefore not immediately required, and you have all the benefits that permanent measuring can offer you at relatively low starting costs.

 Please feel free to contact us so that we can help you choose the right energy measurement device or draw up a complete measurement plan.